‘Kill la Kill’ Video Game Teased By Trigger, But Still No Anime ‘Kill la Kill’ Season 2 For Ryuko Matoi

 The hype for a Kill la Kill game started back in 2014 when Trigger staff was asked if they were interested in developing a Kill la Kill fighting game.

 “Now that you mention it; that would be something we would like to possibly experiment with,” Trigger’s staff responded.
-“We will need a game developer that would be interested with (sic) taking on the project.”
+“We will need a game developer that would be interested with [sic] taking on the project.”

 Platinum Games’ Kenji Saito pretty much volunteered himself when he tweeted out that he wanted to make a video game based on either Kill la Kill or the Berserk anime.
 A year later, Polygon released a YouTube video where Saito described what this potential Kill la Kill game would be like.